Axis

 Zoom ability

-By default, you can only show time axis intervals of around 1 day range.
-To improve on this, you can enable so called "high precision axis", which enables zooming to milliseconds range or smaller:
+By default, you can't zoom in closer than around 1 day range.
+To improve on this, you can enable so called "high precision axis", which enables zooming to 1 millisecond range:

 const chart = lc.ChartXY({